Close Banner

 2 Orlando

 ‘Sup!
 Tad here.
-One of my favorite parts of the entire “Harry Potter” series is when Harry Potter goes to Diagon Alley and experiences the magic of the Wizarding World for the first time.
+One of my favorite parts of the entire "Harry Potter" series is when Harry Potter goes to Diagon Alley and experiences the magic of the Wizarding World for the first time.
 He gets his Hogwarts robes, school supplies and, of course, Hedwig!
 Lastly, but most importantly, he stops by the wand shop, Ollivanders.
 I doubt I’m the only one who gets chills when the wand chooses Harry!
 Luckily, you can experience the same scenario yourself at Universal Orlando Resort.
-Let the wand choose YOU at Ollivanders, which has two locations — one in each park.
+Let the wand choose YOU at Ollivanders, which has two locations in Hogsmeade and Diagon Alley.
+But if you're in Wizarding Paris, you can stop by Cosme Acajor Baguettes Magique for a luxurious selection of wands.
 There are different types of Wizarding World of Harry Potter wands, which I’ll explain in more detail below!
-Psst, if you get an interactive wand, you can cast spells along the cobblestone streets of Diagon Alley and snowy rooftops of Hogsmeade.
+Psst, if you get an interactive wand, you can cast spells along the cobblestone streets of Diagon Alley, snowy rooftops of Hogsmeade and towering buildings of Place Cachée.

 Wizarding World Wands - Boy casting spell